White wine: The stalk

 The stalk (or rafle) is the herbaceous branch that bears the grapes.
 It consists of about 80% water, soluble minerals (nearly 3% with half of potassium) and polyphenols.
 The polyphenols are mainly tannins and are responsible for the bitter taste and the sensation of astringency.
+The phenolic compounds are at lower concentration in white wine than in red wine.
 In the production of a white wine, the stalk does not contain any useful part: its moisture can cause dilution and the presence of tannins is not desirable in the wine.
 This is why it is quickly isolated from the rest of the harvest, either by shaking or by pressing.